 Removing copper by PVI/PVP addition can be another approach.
-Pinking is the result of a non-enzymatic oxidation or chemical oxidation of phenolic compounds in which copper and iron play a key role.
+Pinking is the result of non-enzymatic oxidation or chemical oxidation of phenolic compounds in which copper and iron play a key role.
 Lowering the concentration of these metals, PVI/PVP co-polymers can mitigate the risk of pinking.

-Fining agents that can be used during juice settling or fermentation to minimize the risk of pinking
+Fining agents used during juice settling or fermentation to minimize the risk of pinking